Manchester has been christened Europe's Dance Capital, as they really do know how to party. The city boasts

 the biggest names in music and entertainment.

-The Parade on Saturday normally has around 150 entries, and over 4000 colourful participants and is for many, the highlight of The Manchester Pride
+The Parade on Saturday has close to 150 entries, and over 4000 colourful participants and is for many, the highlight of The Manchester Pride

 Festival.
 The city is turned into a kaleidoscope of colour, as floats and marchers weave their way throughout the city centre in front of tens of thousands

-of spectators who are out to show their support to the LGBTQ+ communities.
+of spectators who are out to show their support to the LGBT+ communities.

-Superbia aims to support, curate, fund and celebrate LGBTQ+ life across Greater Manchester with debate, film, comedy, literature, music, sport,
+Superbia aims to support, curate, fund and celebrate LGBT life across Greater Manchester with debate, film, comedy, literature, music, sport,

 theatre, family and community-led projects.

-The Candlelit Vigil on Bank Holiday Monday evening sees Sackville Gardens turned into a sea of flickering candles
+The culmination of The Manchester Pride Festival and one of its most poignant events is The Candlelit Vigil on Bank Holiday Monday evening.
+Sackville Gardens is turned into a sea of flickering candles

-as the community takes a moment to remember those lost to HIV and reflect on the stigma that even now still exists.
+as the whole community takes a moment to remember those lost to the HIV virus and they join together to fight the epidemic worldwide and the stigma that still exists.

 Manchester Metro's Pride Tram